13 Bands With No Original Members

 Then there are bands like Quiet Riot, GWAR and Ratt, which had slowly whittled down to their final original member – Kevin DuBrow, Dave Brockie and Stephen Pearcy, respectively – before he left or passed on.
 Adolfo "Fito" de la Parra and Larry "The Mole" Taylor have been with Canned Heat since 1967, but they've endured the deaths of Bob "The Bear" Hite and Alan "Blind Owl" Wilson, the band's co-founders.

 Defections and deaths have also altered career trajectories of groups like Heart, the Hollies and Yes, but they add a wrinkle to things since the current lineups still boast prominent members from their best-known eras – including Nancy and Ann Wilson of Heart, Tony Hicks of the Hollies and Steve Howe and Alan White of Yes.

-Click through our gallery to find out more about bands with no original members.
+Keep scrolling to find out more about bands with no original members.